Bridget Collins

-Bridget Collins (born 1981) is a British author of adult and young adult fiction.
+Bridget Rose Collins (born 1981) is a British author of adult and young adult fiction.

 Collins was born in 1981 in Kent, England.
 She earned a degree in English at King's College, Cambridge, then trained as an actor at the London Academy of Music and Dramatic Art, and started her first novel when she was not working.

 She has written seven young adult titles as B. R. Collins.
 Her first, The Traitor Game, won the 2009 Branford Boase Award.